Cleverscript/GeoIP-blocker/README.md

-# GeoIp blocker shell
+# GeoIp blocker

-The script sorts IPs by the number of requests and checks the country by GeoIP if the limit of requests from this IP >= the specified value, and the country is not included in the list of allowed ones, then a configuration file will be created, in which such IPs
+GeoIp blocker shell - the script sorts IPs by the number of requests and checks the country by GeoIP if the limit of requests from this IP >= the specified value, and the country is not included in the list of allowed ones, then a configuration file will be created, in which such IPs